SantiagoYanezFerreiro/SantiagoYanezFerreiro/README.md

 ## Hey there, I'm Santiago! 👋
-I'm a Junior Developer based in Dublin.
+I'm a Web Developer based in Dublin.
 Welcome to my profile! :grinning:

 - :books: I'm a Computer Science Graduate and finished a Full Stack Bootcamp as well.